telerik/winforms-docs/controls/gridview/fundamentals/keyboard-support.md

 ---
 title: Keyboard Support
-page_title: Keyboard Support | RadGridView
+page_title: Keyboard Support - WinForms GridView Control
-description: This articled shows what the end user can do with the keyboard when RadGridView is focused.
+description: Learn what the end user can do with the keyboard when WinForms GridView is focused.
 slug: winforms/gridview/fundamentals/keyboard-support
 tags: keyboard,support
 published: True